open5e/open5e/source/classes/paladin.rst

 A paladin who has broken a vow typically seeks absolution from a cleric who shares his or her faith or from another paladin of the same order.
-The paladin might spend an all-­‐ night vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-­‐denial.
+The paladin might spend an all-night vigil in prayer as a sign of penitence, or undertake a fast or similar act of self-denial.
 After a rite of confession and forgiveness, the paladin starts fresh.

 If a paladin willfully violates his or her oath and shows no sign of